Vishal-Marvel/ML_KEM/README.md

 # Terminal 1 (server):
 Server listening on 127.0.0.1:5000
 Connected by ('127.0.0.1', 54321)
 Public key sent.
-Waiting for encrypted messages...
+Type messages to sign and send.
-Decrypted from client: Hello from client using ML-KEM!
+> Hello from server using ML-DSA!
+Message + signature sent.
-Decrypted from client: exit
+> exit
-Client requested to exit.
 Server shutting down.

 # Terminal 2 (client):
 Received server public key.
-Type messages to send.
-Type 'exit' to quit.
+Waiting for signed messages...
-> Hello from client using ML-KEM!
+Verified message: Hello from server using ML-DSA!
+Signature valid: True
 Client exiting.
 ```

 ## Security Notes

 - This demo is for **educational purposes**.
-  It omits authentication and proper session key management.
+  It omits authentication of the public key and secure channel setup.
 - For production, consider:
-  - Using mutual authentication (server and client both generate KEM keys).
-  - Authenticating the public key (e.g., certificates).
+  - Authenticating the server’s public key (e.g., certificates).
+  - Combining ML-DSA with ML-KEM for confidentiality + authenticity.
   - Integrating with TLS-like protocols.

 ## References